Prednisone for Dogs: Pros & Cons

 Prednisone and prednisolone are corticosteroids that are used to treat inflammation and autoimmune diseases and regulate the immune system.
-However, there is an important difference: how they are metabolized.

-Once a pet parent administers the prednisone, the dog's liver naturally metabolizes it.
-Once metabolized, prednisone becomes prednisolone.
+Once a pet parent administers the prednisone, the dog's liver metabolizes it into prednisolone.

-If your dog has a pre-existing liver condition, any form of liver dysfunction, or has high liver enzymes – ALT, ALK(P), AST or GGTs, then your veterinarian will prescribe prednisolone instead of prednisone.
+If your dog has a pre-existing liver condition, any form of liver dysfunction, or has high liver enzyme levels (i.e., ALT, ALP, AST or GGT), then your veterinarian will prescribe prednisolone instead of prednisone.

 Prednisone for dogs is typically used to treat the following conditions: